-Welcome to Gozo: 7 Things You May Not Know About this Island Paradise
+7 Things You May Not Know About The Island of Gozo

 For a tiny Mediterranean island, the second largest in the Maltese archipelago, Gozo has impressive credentials, and is even thought to be the home of the legendary Greek nymph Calypso in Homer’s Odyssey.

 However, today’s travellers are lured to this island paradise for its relaxed pace of life, flavourful food and array of activities.
 Here are seven reasons you should visit Gozo now: